 add 2-3 tablespoons of the rib drippings oil to a sautee pan and sautee the garlic paste until fragrant.

 add the bbq rub and continue stirring. once fragrant add corn starch.

 mix well and then whisk in the concentrated beef/chicken stock along with the rib broth from the aluminum foil packet.

 add lemon juice and spiced alchol and turn off heat.

-whisk in butter, black pepper and adjust flavor with the seasoned salt. finally add chopped parsley and scallions for garnish and serve with the ribs
+whisk in butter, black pepper, hot sauce, and adjust flavor with the seasoned salt. finally add chopped parsley and scallions for garnish and serve with the ribs